outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - find vertex variables of differences (certainty/uncertainty, equal/opposite, structural/abstract) and apply as problem-solution connecting structures

       - apply interfaces (like concept/cause/function) to generate solution automation workflows that connect problem/solution metadata given known connections between problems-solutions
-        - apply core interaction function (like 'connect') to problem/solution metadata (like 'generative functions') of problem/solutions structures instead of the structures themselves
+        - apply core interaction function (like 'connect') to problem/solution metadata (like 'generative functions' or vertex variables) of problem/solutions structures instead of the structures themselves
           - example:
             - generative function of a 'info asymmetry problem' is 'apply filters to outbound info to aggregate info on one side of the filter'
             - generative function of a 'info asymmetry solution' is 'apply opposite function of any problem-generating functions (aggregation) & opposite structure of any problem-generating structures found (filter)'